by Tracy Johnson

 It’s like Seinfeld’s George Costanza walking out after delivering a good line.

 Get out at the right time, and use it to build momentum.
 If the audience is engaged, take advantage of that peak to build forward momentum on the show.

 Here’s an effective technique to apply.
 Hit the high point, brand your show/station and tease forward.

 The Freddy Mac Show (The Fox 105.3/Fredricton) uses branded imaging elements as a transition.
 Freddy hits the branding element, stamps the break and comes off the back end with a short tease forward.
 This transition tease is powerful.

 This technique sounds great on the air and is polite to listeners.
 It’s a natural way to end the story and excuse yourself from the conversation.
 Even better, it allows Freddy to promote an upcoming segment at the right moment.

 Being tight, focused and efficient are great disciplines for personalities.
 But don’t be so focused on short that personal connection is lost.
 Think about ways you can shake hands on the air.

 There are many ways to inject personality and friendly comments into a show.
-I call it “ize-ing” your personality.
-Use those to your advantage.
+Use each opportunity to your advantage.

 As an air talent, try to avoid punching listeners in the face and walking away without saying goodbye.